aeonsyndrome/StatInf-CourseProject/ExpDistrandCLT.md

 2. Analyze how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.
 3. Demonstrate that the distribution is approximately normal, focusing on the difference between the distribution of a large collection of random exponentials and the distribution of a large collection of averages of 40 exponentials.

-### Simulations
+## Simulations

 In this first part, we will simulate the needed data using `rexp(n, lambda)`.
-We fix the value `lambda = 0.2`, and start with `n = 40` simulated exponetial distributions.
+We fix the value `lambda = 0.2`, and start with `n = 40` exponentials.
+We will perform `sims = 1000` experiments.

-### Sample Mean versus Theoretical Mean
+## Sample Mean versus Theoretical Mean

 Include figures with titles.
 In the figures, highlight the means you are comparing.
 Include text that explains the figures and what is shown on them, and provides appropriate numbers.

-### Sample Variance versus Theoretical Variance
+## Sample Variance versus Theoretical Variance

 Include figures (output from R) with titles.
 Highlight the variances you are comparing.
 Include text that explains your understanding of the differences of the variances.

-### Distribution
+## Distribution

-Via figures and text, explain how one can tell the distribution is approximately normal.
+Via figures and text, explain how one can tell the distribution is approximately normal. focusing on the difference between the distribution of a large collection of random exponentials and the distribution of a large collection of averages of 40 exponentials.

+hist(runif(1000))

 vs